THE EARLY YEARS

 IWC launches the ultra-rugged Ocean 2000 diver's watch, made of titanium and pressure-resistant to 200 bar.

-The Da Vinci from IWC is the first chronograph to feature a perpetual calendar that is mechanically programmed for the next 500 years and can be set using only the crown.
+The Da Vinci from IWC is the first chronograph to feature a perpetual calendar that is mechanically programmed for the next 500 years and can be set merely by turning the crown.
 Another exclusive feature is the four-digit year display.

 IWC begins to use zirconium oxide, a scratch-resistant and virtually unbreakable ceramic, as a new case material.

-With its Novecento (Italian for “20th century”) the Schaffhausen-based company presents the first rectangular, water-resistant and automatic IWC watch with a perpetual calendar.
+With its Novecento (Italian for “20th century”), the Schaffhausen manufacturer presents the first rectangular, water-resistant and automatic IWC watch with a perpetual calendar.

 The Pilot's Watch Mark XII maintains the tradition of the legendary Mark 11.